clevyr/yampl/docs/yampl.md

   -p, --prefix string            Template comments must begin with this prefix.
 The beginning '#' is implied. (default "#yampl")
-      --right-delim string       Override template right delimiter (default "}}") -s, --strip                    Strip template comments from output -v, --value stringToString     Define a template variable.
+      --right-delim string       Override template right delimiter (default "}}") -s, --strip                    Strip template comments from output -v, --var stringToString       Define a template variable.
 Can be used more than once. (default []) --version                  version for yampl
 ```